particle-iot/docs/src/content/support/particle-tools-faq/jtag.md

 ![ST-LINK/V2 Mini](/assets/images/jtag-07mini.jpg)

-It can only be used with 1st and 2nd generation devices (Photon, P1, Electron, E Series, and Core), not with Gen 3 (mesh) devices.
+It can only be used with 1st and 2nd generation devices (Photon, P1, Electron, E Series, and Core), not with Gen 3 devices.

 ### Particle Photon Programmer Shield